 Any house purchase or sale is important, and it’s vital that all the correct steps are followed, to ensure that the sale goes through as expected.
 If you live in Scotland, one of the steps that needs to be completed when a property goes up for sale, is the compilation of a Home Report.
 The […]Read More

 There’s a hopeful outlook coming out of the Scottish Property Market at present.
 If we take a snap shot of what’s happening in 2018, the market looks sturdy, with increases and prospects leading the way.
 Current expectations for the Scottish market is higher than it is for housing in the rest of the UK, and […]Read More

-Home Reports: Helping Those Buying and Selling Property
+Home Reports: Helping Buy and Sell Property

 Scotland introduced Home Reports back in 2008: an initiative implemented by the government whereby a pack of documents are provided to home buyers.
 If you are selling a property in Scotland, a home report must be completed, and this consists of three components provided to potential buyers: a single survey an energy report and […]Read More

 How long does a Home Report stay valid?

 So, you’ve decided to sell your house – congratulations! if you’ve been out of the property market for a while, or not sure of the latest processes, what do you do next?
 The main priority for you is to commission a Home Report.
 In a nutshell, a Home Report is the key marketing guide to […]Read More